 - 41% of employees have taken mental health days.

-- Nearly a third of millennials say they’ll likely leave their current job in the next five years for more money.
+- Nearly a third of millennials say they’ll likely leave their current job for more money in the next five years.

 - Employees with disabilities are less likely than employees with no disabilities to say that their offices accommodate their needs.
 Seventy-seven percent of employees without disabilities say their office spaces enable productivity, vs 64 % of employees with disabilities.